How Important Is Shoe Breathability For Blisters

-How important is good ventilation (breathability) for your feet in terms of shoe and sock selection for blister prevention?
+How important is good shoe breathability, or ventilation, for your feet in terms of blister prevention?

 There’s no doubt moisture is relevant to blister formation – it definitely is.
 Whether it’s moisture from the inside (sweat) or moisture from the outside (rain, dew, river crossings, tipping water over one’s head and it running down the legs and into the shoes), we know moist skin has a higher friction level than dry skin.